Almarch/tamaR/README.md

 # Tamagotchi is live on R !

-This is a package allowing the emulation of a P1 tamagotchi in R using [tamalib](https://github.com/jcrona/tamalib).
+This is a package allowing the emulation of a P1 Tamagotchi in R using [tamalib](https://github.com/jcrona/tamalib).

 [R](https://r-project.org) is a scripting language, allowing either a live interaction or the elaboration of custom programs.